 The non-liability clauses in the 2010 and 2017 amendments to the Indian Act codify a jurisprudential principle of the Supreme Court of Canada, which excludes the possibility of obtaining damages with regard to actions taken in good faith under a law that is later declared constitutionally invalid.
-This is also known as the principle of limited executive immunity.63 declared unconstitutional.
-The non-liability clauses in the 2010 and 2017 amendments to the Indian Act apply to the executive responsible for implementing and administering the Indian Act passed by Parliament, in this case, the Indian Registrar.65
+This is also known as the principle of limited executive immunity.

-This principle was affirmed by the Supreme Court of Canada in Mackin v.
-New Brunswick (Minister of Finance); Rice v.
-New Brunswick, 64 in which it held that in the absence of clearly wrongful conduct, bad faith or abuse of power, courts will not award damages for harm suffered as a result of a law subsequently
+This principle was affirmed by the Supreme Court of Canada in the Mackin case, 66 which indicated that in the absence of clearly wrongful conduct, bad faith or abuse of power, courts will not award damages for harm suffered as a result of a law subsequently declared unconstitutional.
+The non-liability clauses in the 2010 and 2017 amendments to the Indian Act apply to the executive responsible for implementing and administering the Indian Act passed by Parliament, in this case, the Indian Registrar.67